This article is a very user-friendly introduction to Teaching English Around the World.

 In the past new teachers looking for a first job would head off to the south of Europe, notably Spain or Greece.
 Jobs here now are more a of problem due to the economic crisis but places like Turkey are still thriving and demand for teachers in the Balkan countries is growing.

 One important point about Europe is that most countries (including all those mentioned above) are part of the European Union.
-Schools here tend to favour teachers who have a passport from an EU member state; this effectively means that by far the majority of teachers working in Europe come from the UK or Ireland as they can live and work freely in any EU country.
+Schools here tend to favor teachers who have a passport from an EU member state; this effectively means that by far the majority of teachers working in Europe come from the UK or Ireland as they can live and work freely in any EU country.
 American, Australian or Canadian teachers will find it very difficult to find work within the EU.

 Having said this, some European countries are not part of the EU (e.g. Switzerland and some Eastern Europe countries) and will still accept teachers from outside Europe.